eryxcoop/eryx-raccoons/README.md

 * The buyer, client or **atendee**: it buys the ticket and presents it at the venue for the check-in.
 * The **validator**: works for the venue and validates the atendees' tickets.

+We have a vision where no one has your location beforehand, or has to know more than the absolute necessary for you to access somewhere.
+Not having intermediaries also is an important source of privacy since you don't have to give personal information to a third party.

 ## Protocol detail
 1) The Organizer creates an **event**.
 An Event is defined by:
     * Name and description